Our business model

 Publishing revenue

 A number of revenue streams cover our costs.
-The figures below are from our most recent complete financial year (2020-2021):
+The figures below are from our most recent complete financial year (2023-2024), during which we published 56 titles (31 monographs, 25 edited volumes):

-Sales: All our books are available to buy in paperback, hardback, EPUB and MOBI/AZW3 at modest prices, as well as being freely available in HTML, PDF and XML formats from the date of publication.
+Sales: All our books are available to buy in paperback, hardback, and EPUB at modest prices, as well as being freely available in HTML and PDF formats from the date of publication.

-Grants and donations: We ask authors, if they are able, to apply for grant funding to defray the costs of publishing their book.
+Title grants and donations: We ask authors, if they are able, to apply for grant funding to defray the costs of publishing their book.
 This helps us to publish more books by authors who have no funding.
-Publishing decisions are made on the basis of peer review only: funding does not guarantee publication and we publish many books without any funding attached.
+Publishing decisions are made on the basis of peer review only: funding does not guarantee publication and if a book has no funding attached but passes peer review, we will publish it.
+In 2023-2024, 28 of the books we published had no funding attached; 8 had partial funding, and 20 were fully funded.
 We also receive grants and donations as a press, unattached to a particular book.
 Many individuals donate to us to support our work: please join them if you wish!

-Library Membership: our Library Membership programme has grown from strength to strength since its beginnings in 2015, and we now have over 200 library members from all over the world.
+Library Membership: our Library Membership Programme has grown from strength to strength since its beginnings in 2015, and we now have over 270 library members from all over the world.
 Member libraries pay an annual contribution to the press in exchange for various benefits and to support our work.
+Their support is essential for us to be able to publish OA books without charging authors.
 Find out more and become a Library Member.

 Non-standard production charges: we charge a small fee for non-standard tasks.
 Find out more information about our non-standard production charges.